Harleen1kaurH/Tut/frappebench.md

 2. Database: MariaDB and SQL databases
 3. Version Control: Git
 4. User Interface: HTML
-5. Jinja Templating
-6. Javascript/JQuery
+5. Jinja Templating: used to generate any markup as well as source code
+6. Javascript/JQuery: JQuery is library in Javascript.
+It is used to provide an easy way to use javascript on your website to make it more attractive.

 ## STEPS OF INSTALLATION
+Ensure that you are on macbook/linux OS.

 ### SERVER SETUP <BR>
 Login to the server as root user.

 #### To Update & upgrade server packages
 sudo apt-get update -y <BR>
 sudo apt-get upgrade -y

 #### Create new user
-sudo adduser [frappe-user] <BR>
+$sudo adduser [frappe-user] <BR>
-usermod -aG sudo [frappe-user]
+$usermod -aG sudo [frappe-user]  /// The command is used to grant administrative privileges to the specified user, allowing them to run commands with elevated permissions by accessing sudo file. <br>

 *If permission to access sudoers file is denied*
 ##### To give access/permission to newly built user: